Narcotic Drugs and Psychotropic Substances Act, 1985: Criticism

-Critics of the NDPS Act say that the restriction that the act is "draconian" and that it imposes on the grant of bail amount to "amount to virtual denial and ensure years of incarceration".
+Critics of the NDPS Act say that the restriction that the act places is "draconian" and the conditions for the grant of bail "amount to virtual denial and ensure years of incarceration".
 Critics say that the conditions of bail under this act are needlessly harsh and are similar to provisions of the Terrorist and Disruptive Activities (Prevention) Act, 1987 and Prevention of Terrorism Act, 2002 which result in long periods of imprisonment and that the NDPS act places the burden-of-proof entirely on the accused to establish innocence.
-Furthermore, some critics point out that under this act, there is a presumption of “culpable mental state”, that is, the court will presume that there was an intention to commit a crime.
+Furthermore, some critics point out that under this act, there is a presumption of "culpable mental state", that is, the court will presume that there was an intention to commit a crime.
 They claim that this goes against the general principle of the law where people accused of a crime are assumed to be innocent until proven guilty.

 There is a higher threshold for bail in serious cases under the Act.
-Under Section 37 of the NDPS Act, if a person is accused of an offence involving “commercial quantities”, that is, more than 1 kg in case of hashish, and serious offences such as financing illicit traffic and harbouring offenders, then bail can only be granted if “the court is satisfied that there are reasonable grounds for believing that he is not guilty of such offence and that he is not likely to commit any offence while on bail”.
+Under Section 37 of the NDPS Act, if a person is accused of an offence involving "commercial quantities", that is, more than 1 kg in case of hashish, and serious offences such as financing illicit traffic and harbouring offenders, then bail can only be granted if "the court is satisfied that there are reasonable grounds for believing that he is not guilty of such offence and that he is not likely to commit any offence while on bail".